Ptolemaic Indexing: Basic Concepts

 \section{Basic Concepts}

-The \emph{similarity} in similarity retrieval is usually formalized, inversely, using a \defn{dissimilarity function}, a nonnegative real-valued function $d(\cdot\,,\cdot)$ over some universe of objects, \U. For typographic convenience, I will usually abbreviate $d(x,y)$ to $xy$, for all $x,y\in\U$.
+The \emph{similarity} in similarity retrieval is usually formalized, inversely, using a \defn{dissimilarity function}, a nonnegative real-valued function $d(\cdot\,,\cdot)$ over some universe of objects, $\U$.
+For typographic convenience, I will generally follow the old-fashioned convention\footnote{See, for example, \citet{Wilson:1935}.} of abbreviating $d(x,y)$ as $xy$.
 A distance query consists of a query object $q$, and some form of distance threshold, either given as a range (radius) $r$, or as a neighbor count $k$.
-For the range query, all objects $o$ for which $qo\leq r$ are returned; for the $k$-nearest-neighbor query ($k$NN), the $k$ nearest neighbors of $q$ are returned, breaking ties arbitrarily.
+For the range query, all objects $o$ for which $qo\leq r$ are returned; for the $k$-nearest-neighbor query ($k$NN), the $k$ nearest neighbors of $q$ are returned, with ties broken arbitrarily.
 The $k$NN queries can be implemented in terms of range queries in a quite general manner~\citep{Hjaltason:2003}.

 For a function to qualify as a dissimilarity function (or \defn{premetric}) the value of $xx$ must be zero.
 It is generally assumed (mainly for convenience) that the dissimilarity is \defn{symmetric} ($xy=yx$, giving us a \defn{distance}) and \defn{isolating} ($xy=0\Leftrightarrow x=y$, yielding a \defn{semimetric}).
-From a metric indexing perspective, it is most crucial that the distance be subadditive, or \defn{triangular} (obeying the triangular inequality, $xz\leq xy+yz$).
+From a metric indexing perspective, it is most crucial that the distance be \defn{triangular} (obeying the triangular inequality, $xz\leq xy+yz$).
 A \defn{metric} is any symmetric, isolating, triangular dissimilarity function.
 Metrics are related to the concept of \defn{norms}: A \defn{norm metric} is a metric of the form $xy=\norm{x-y}$, where $x$ and $y$ are vectors and \norm{\,\cdot\,} is a norm.